 - Chapters A1 and A2 review the new mobility technologies and services for passenger and freight.
-These chapters have been completed by conducting extensive desk research on documents regarding the European Union's strategies (e.g. STRIA Roadmap; EC, 2017) as well as publications from individual researchers and research groups. - Chapter A3 provides input for the definition of baseline scenarios for regional and transport planning. - Chapter A4 presents state-of-the-art strategic, tactical and operational models for multi-scale spatial and transport planning. - Chapter A5 provides the main data of the Harmony metropolitan areas - Chapter A6 concludes Section A with the analysis of the main challenges.
+These chapters have been completed by conducting extensive desk research on documents regarding the European Union's strategies (e.g. STRIA Roadmap; EC, 2017) as well as publications from individual researchers and research groups. - Chapter A3 provides input for the definition of baseline scenarios for regional and transport planning. - Chapter A4 presents state-of-the-art strategic, tactical and operational models for multi-scale spatial and transport planning (whose details are in Annex I). - Chapter A5 provides the main data of the Harmony metropolitan areas - Chapter A6 concludes Section A with the analysis of the main challenges.